Wills, Trusts & Probate

 Frequently Asked Questions About DNR Orders in Imperial Beach

-A DNR order applies only to resuscitation efforts such as CPR and does not affect other types of medical treatment or care you may receive.
-You can still receive pain management, comfort care, and other treatments consistent with your overall healthcare goals.
-It is important to discuss your full range of care preferences with your healthcare provider and consider creating additional advance directives if you want to address treatments beyond resuscitation.
+A DNR order applies only to resuscitation efforts such as CPR and does not prevent other medical care or comfort measures from being provided.
+Patients with a DNR can still receive pain management, hospice services, and treatments that align with their overall care goals.
+It is important to discuss the scope of care you desire with your healthcare team and to document those preferences in additional directives if you want instructions about treatments beyond resuscitation.
+Clarity in documentation helps medical staff differentiate between decisions about resuscitation and choices about ongoing treatment and symptom relief, ensuring that the person receives appropriate care consistent with their wishes.